medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 - **Scale:** Kafka can scale horizontally to 100+ brokers
 - **High Throughtput:** can reach mllions of messages per second
 - **Low Latency:** can handle data traffic in less than 10 ms (realtime)

+### Throughtput and Latency

+It is important to define the concepts of throughtput and latency.
+These are complimentary concepts, and they are key in Kafka:

+- **Throughtput:** Define how many messages can be processed in a specific amount of time.
+For instance: the broker can deliver 10,000 messages per second
+- **Latency:** Define how much time does it take for a single message to be processed.
+For instance: a message can be produced and acknowledged in 5 milisseconds.

 ## Topics and Partitions in a Single Broker